polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Paseo TestNet provisions testing on Polkadot's "production" runtime, which means less chance of feature or code mismatch when developing parachain apps.
 Specifically, after the [Polkadot Technical fellowship](https://wiki.polkadot.network/docs/learn-polkadot-technical-fellowship){target=\_blank} proposes a runtime upgrade for Polkadot, this TestNet is updated, giving a period where the TestNet will be ahead of Polkadot to allow for testing.

-## Polkadot Network
+## Polkadot

 The [Polkadot network](https://polkadot.network/){target=\_blank} is a blockchain that serves as the central hub of a heterogeneous blockchain network.
 It serves the role of the [relay chain](#relay-chain) and provides shared infrastructure and security to support [parachains](#parachain).

 ## Relay Chain

-Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the [parachains](#parachain) in the network.
+Relay chains are blockchains that provide shared infrastructure and security to the [parachains](#parachain) in the network.
 In addition to providing [consensus](#consensus) capabilities, relay chains allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rococo